hate/keyless/README.md

 - On‑device ML inference in `keyless-whisper` (Candle/Whisper model loading, tokenizer, quantized GGUF support)
 - Concurrency and orchestration in `keyless-runtime` (mpsc channels, phased startup artifacts, non‑Send `cpal::Stream` boundaries)
 - A responsive terminal UI in `keyless` (ratatui overlays, hotkeys, previews, logs)
+- A modern desktop app in `keyless-desktop` (Tauri v2 + React, system tray, overlay windows, full settings UI)
 - Robust downloads and configuration in `keyless-models` and `keyless-core` (reqwest resume/backoff, typed caches, serde config, `KeylessError`)

 The goal is a tool you can trust: local and no accounts.
+Choose the interface that fits your workflow—terminal or desktop.

 ## ✨ Features